-Self-scheduling studies can generally be categorized into three methods based on how they model the interaction between storage operations and market prices.
-The \textit{first method} uses historical prices and assumes storage operators act as pure price-takers.
-In this approach, no other market participants are modeled, and prices are treated as fixed input parameters.
-For instance, \cite{keles2022evaluation} apply historical prices from the German market.
-This approach may be appropriate for small-scale storage with negligible market influence.
-However, this method has limitations and may significantly overestimate arbitrage revenue \citep{cui2017bilevel,zhao2022strategic}.
+Self-scheduling studies can be broadly grouped into three categories according to how they model the interaction between storage operations and market prices.
+The \textit{first method} uses historical prices and assumes storage operators act as pure price-takers with no influence on market outcomes (e.g., \cite{zhang2026optimal,keles2022evaluation}).
 The \textit{second method} models price as a function of total energy supplied to the market, typically derived from historical data.
-A common assumption for this method is a linear price-quantity relationship \citep{zhao2022strategic,10Cournot,zhang2020cournot}.
-In \cite{zhao2022strategic}, this relationship is further extended to account for the effects of increased renewable energy penetration on the shape of the price curve.
-The \textit{third method}, and the most prevalent, assumes inelastic electricity demand, thereby assigning market power to generators.
-In this method, the aggregated supply curve determines the market price.
-This assumption is valid in contexts where day-to-day demand fluctuations are relatively insensitive to price.
-For example, \cite{going} develop a self-scheduling model for a storage aggregator in the Great Britain market, utilizing data from Nord Pool, National Grid, and Elexon.
-The study finds that households allowing their batteries to be used more for grid services can achieve reduced electricity bills.
-Similarly, in \cite{shafiee2016economic}, historical data from the Alberta electricity market are used to build generation price quota curves and demand price quota curves, allowing estimation of the storage system’s impact on market prices during charging and discharging.
-However, it assumes perfect knowledge of market supply conditions.
-Along similar lines, \cite{barbry2019robust} constructs upper and lower residual supply curves to formulate a robust optimization problem for storage self-scheduling, incorporating nodal constraints in the New York electricity market.
+A common assumption in this line of work is a linear price-quantity relationship \cite{10Cournot,zhang2020cournot}.
+The \textit{third method}, which is also the most prevalent, assumes inelastic electricity demand and thereby assigns market power to generators.
+In this setting, the aggregated supply curve determines the market price.
+This assumption is reasonable in contexts where day-to-day demand fluctuations are relatively insensitive to price.
+For example, \cite{going} develop a self-scheduling model for a storage aggregator in the Great Britain market and show that more intensive grid-service participation lowers household electricity bills.
+Along similar lines, \cite{barbry2019robust} construct upper and lower residual supply curves to formulate a robust optimization problem for storage self-scheduling, incorporating nodal constraints in the New York electricity market.